About

 DEMOCRATIC STRUCTURE

-Anyone who donates $25 per year or volunteers three hours per year will have the right to run for, and vote for, the Valley Post's board of directors.
+Anyone who donates $35 per year or volunteers four hours per year will have the right to run for, and vote for, the Valley Post's board of directors.
 For more information, please contact Williams via the "Contact" page.

-The following local newspapers are owned by out-of-state corporations: Hampshire Gazette, Amherst Bulletin, Brattleboro Reformer, Springfield Republican, Greenfield Recorder, and Valley Advocate.
+The following local newspapers are owned by out-of-state corporations: Hampshire Gazette, Amherst Bulletin, Springfield Republican, Greenfield Recorder, and Valley Advocate.
 The corporations that own these newspapers are run undemocratically.
+The Brattleboro Reformer and Keene Sentinel are owned by local rich people.